w4/chartered/README.md

 # chartered

-a little dig at creating a private cargo repository with authenticated downloads, the plan is to have git connect to a git server we setup that we can serve a fake index from generated just for the authenticated user that we can embed authentication credentials into.
+a little dig at creating a private cargo repository with authenticated downloads, the plan is to have cargo connect to a git server we setup that can serve a fake index generated just for the authenticated user that we can embed temporary authentication credentials into.

 learn more at https://book.chart.rs/